bitagoras/xtype/README.md

 ```

-## Simple table of content for random access
+## Table of content for quick random access

 **Purpose:** Table of content: List with the relative starting positions of all elements in a list or dict data

 **Optional identifier keyword:** `TOC`

-**Metadata type:** array of unsigned integer (`i`,`j`,`k`,`l`)
+**Footnote type:** array of unsigned integer (`i`,`j`,`k`,`l`)

-**Metadata value:** relative byte offset to the list elements from the beginning of the metadata
+**Footnote value:** relative byte offset to the list elements from the beginning of the footnote

 **Explanation:**

-This meta feature allows to access elements of lists or dicts in large data files.
+This footnote type allows to access elements of lists or dicts in large data files.
 The relative offsets are stored in an integer array with the same length as the list or dict object.
 The offset points to the beginning of each element (in list) or the keyword value (in dict).
-If the targeting element has other metadata, the offset points to the `*` token which is the first byte of the list element.
+If the targeting element has another footnote, the offset points to the `*` token which is the first byte of the list element.

 **Example:**